Amazon Prime Day 2026 UK: Recap & Prime Big Deal Days

-Amazon Prime Day has become one of the biggest shopping events in the UK calendar, sitting alongside Black Friday and the January Sales as a moment retailers genuinely compete over.
-But it also comes with more noise, more urgency tactics, and more inflated "was" prices than almost any other sale event.
-This guide cuts through the marketing and gives you a clear picture of what to expect, how to prepare, and how to avoid wasting money on deals that are not really deals.
+Amazon Prime Day 2026 has been and gone — this year's event ran from 23 to 26 June, the first time Amazon moved it out of its traditional July slot and into June, and its first four-day run.
+If you missed it, the next major Amazon event is Prime Big Deal Days, the autumn sale expected in October.
+Prime Day remains one of the biggest shopping events in the UK calendar, sitting alongside Black Friday and the January Sales — but it also comes with more noise, more urgency tactics, and more inflated "was" prices than almost any other sale event.
+This guide covers what the June event delivered, how to prepare for the autumn one, and how to avoid wasting money on deals that are not really deals.

 Do You Need a Prime Membership?